sirnuke/steambridge/README.md

 3. Compile the Bridge DLL with **make**
 4. Deploy SteamBridge with **make install**
-  * As a change from the first release, SteamBridge now installs to the system by default, rather than just your home directory.
+  * As a change from the first release, SteamBridge now installs to the system by default, rather than just your home directory

 #### Execution